List of UK top-ten singles in 2024

-Ninety-nine singles were in the top ten this year.
-Fourteen singles from 2023 remained in the top 10 for several weeks at the beginning of the year, while "Not Like Us" by Kendrick Lamar, "Luther" by Kendrick Lamar and SZA, "Jingle Bell Rock" by Bobby Helms, "It Can't Be Christmas" by Tom Grennan, "Underneath the Tree" by Kelly Clarkson and "Messy" by Lola Young all charted in 2024 but did not reach their peak until 2025.
+One hundred singles were in the top ten this year.
+Fourteen singles from 2023 remained in the top 10 for several weeks at the beginning of the year, while "Not Like Us" by Kendrick Lamar, "Luther" by Kendrick Lamar and SZA, "Jingle Bell Rock" by Bobby Helms, "It Can't Be Christmas" by Tom Grennan, "Underneath the Tree" by Kelly Clarkson and "Messy" by Lola Young were all released in 2024 but did not reach their peak until 2025.
 "Stick Season" by Noah Kahan, "Merry Christmas" by Ed Sheeran and Elton John and "It's Beginning to Look a Lot Like Christmas" by Michael Bublé were the songs from 2023 to reach their peak in 2024.
 "Rockin' Around the Christmas Tree" by Brenda Lee charted in 2023 and re-entered the top 10 in 2024, but did not reach its peak until 2025.
 Teddy Swims, Benson Boone, Artemas, Dasha, Sabrina Carpenter, Chappell Roan and Gracie Abrams were among the many artists who achieved their first top 10 single in 2024.

 Country music dominated the UK Singles Chart during the first half of 2024, with an unprecedented six country music songs entering the top ten in the space of four months, with "Texas Hold 'Em" by Beyoncé being the highest-charting of these, reaching number-one.

 The 2023 Christmas number-one, "Last Christmas" by Wham!, originally released in 1984, remained at number-one for the first week of 2024.
 The song later returned to number-one in December 2024, and became the Christmas number-one for the second year in a row.
 The first new number-one single of the year was "Stick Season" by Noah Kahan.
 Overall, thirteen different songs peaked at number-one in 2024, with Sabrina Carpenter (3) having the most songs hit that position.